Chapter Six: The Rescue

 Chapter Six-Point-Five: “The Interlude”

-“And all I’m sayin’ is an X2 droid probably would have checked what was behind the doors before opening them,” Esk stated, locked in argument with Dorn over their separate comm channel.
+“And all I’m sayin’ is an X2 droid probably would have checked what was behind the door before opening it,” Esk muttered over the two-man channel connecting him with Dorn.

-“So you’d replace me with an Astromech?”
-Dorn bluntly countered.
+“So you’d replace me with an Astromech?” the technician bluntly replied.

-“We’re not talkin’ about any ol’ Astromech,” Grek jocularly responded.
-“A military X2, with some modifications like: cortosis weave armor plates, matching paint scheme, and maybe some shoulder slings so Grek could carry him like a backpack.”
+“We’re not talkin’ about any ol’ Astromech,” Esk offered with a chuckle.
+“A military X2… with some modifications.
+Cortosis weave armor plates, matching paint scheme, and maybe some shoulder slings so Grek could carry it like a backpack.”

 “Yeah, but then how would Grek carry his pride?”
-Dorn inquired.
+Dorn asked.

 The two soldier’s antics were interrupted when word of Aurek’s returned echoed across the shared comm.